paracloudorg/paracloudio.github.io/content/pages/about/content3.md

 ---

-Transfer your cloud infrastructure from one cloud provider to another without costs or data loss.
-With our tools you can eliminate "vendor lock" and use whatever deals you have on any of cloud providers without spending effort on moving and reconfiguration.
+Our tools make it possible to transfer your cloud infrastructure from one provider to another without incurring costs or data loss.
+Say goodbye to "vendor lock" and take advantage of any deals or offers you have with cloud providers, without the need to spend time and effort on moving and reconfiguring your infrastructure.